wyoibc/2023repres_popgen/Intro_beartooth.md

 Beartooth is comprised of many individual computers that are all linked together, each of which is called a **node**.
 Different nodes may have different properties and functions, such as varying numbers of cores (individual processors within a node) and different amounts of memory, you can see an overview of the nodes on Beartooth [here](https://arccwiki.atlassian.net/wiki/spaces/DOCUMENTAT/pages/1721139201/Beartooth+Hardware+Summary+Table).

 Most important for us most of the time is the distinction between **compute** and **login** nodes.
-There is a single login node on WildIris.
-As one might expect, this is the node that you land on when you log in.
-This node has a limited number of cores and memory, and should only be used for navigating around on the cluster, moving files around, basic text editing, etc. **Do not run computationally intensive processes on the login node**.
+As one might expect, login nodes are the nodes that you land on when you log in.
+These nodes have a limited number of cores and memory, and should only be used for navigating around on the cluster, moving files around, basic text editing, etc. **Do not run computationally intensive processes on the login nodes**.
 These will fail or gum up the login node so that other users have a hard time using the cluster.

 Instead, anything that is actually processing and analyzing data should be run on a compute node.
 We'll cover how to do this with interactive sessions and by using slurm job scripts.